Pricing

 In our view, the vast majority of reported cases in which a prenup did not stand up in court involved one or more of the following:

-• Old agreements made when the law permitting financial agreements was still new by lawyers did not appreciate the strictness of the technical drafting requirements
+- Old agreements made when the law permitting financial agreements was still new, prepared by lawyers who did not appreciate the strictness of the technical legal requirements for the agreement to be binding

 A prenup will have the best chance of being binding if: